 A very rare condition involving serious thromboembolic events accompanied by thrombocytopenia (TTS) has been reported after Vaxzevria and COVID-19 vaccine Janssen.
 The thrombi occurred in unusual locations including cerebral venous sinus thrombosis (CVST), the splanchnic vein and in arteries.
-Subsequently, similar reports were received in the US following COVID-19 Vaccine Janssen.
+TTS generally presents with the following symptoms 3-42 days after vaccination with an adenoviral vector vaccine: